alaaamoheb/Student-Database-Management-System/README.md

 ## Technology Stack

 - **Frontend:**

-  The front end of the application is implemented using the Tkinter library.
+* Tkinter Library
-It provides a user-friendly interface for interacting with the student database.
+- It provides a user-friendly interface for interacting with the student database.
 The application allows you to perform CRUD (Create, Read, Update, Delete) operations on student records.

 - **Backend:**
-  The back end of the application uses MySQL as the database to store student information.
+  * MySQL
-The SMS_BackEnd.py module contains functions for interacting with the MySQL database, including adding new records, viewing all records, deleting records, searching records, and updating records.
+The SMS_backend.py module contains functions for interacting with the MySQL database, including adding new records, viewing all records, deleting records, searching records, and updating records.